TylerPohn/collab-canvas/docs/demo-script.md

 _[Show simultaneous editing, conflict resolution, design palette updates]_

-Cursor tracking is throttled to 25ms for smooth real-time feel, and object updates are debounced to 50ms for optimal performance.
+Cursor tracking is throttled to 25ms via Firebase Realtime Database for smooth real-time feel, and object updates are debounced to 100ms for optimal performance.

 ## Productivity Features (30 seconds)